 The images on your website should be friendly, warm, and welcoming.
-Showcase the beauty of your reception area, office, and products.
+Showcase the beauty of your company’s reception area, office, and products.
 Provide pictures of your highly satisfied happy customers.

 It is very important that all buttons on your website are working, especially this one.
 Clients will certainly look for other websites if they can’t get in touch with you easily.

 Having a cloud-based booking is a big help.
 This will allow your potential clients to search and reach you in a jiff.

 Approximately 70% of service-based searches are done through mobile phones.
 If your website cannot function properly or is not designed for mobile use, your potential client will less likely spend time figuring your website out.